vishrutay/ATAS/README.md

 A pipeline for automatic detection of silent pauses in speech
 (...and much more)

-# This pipeline offers a user-friendly and flexible solution for understanding speech patterns and analyzing stuttering-related metrics (in this context) or any other user-defined metrics, making it valuable for both research and clinical purposes.
+# This pipeline offers a user-friendly and flexible solution for understanding temporal speech patterns and analyzing stuttering-related metrics (in this context) or any other user-defined metrics, making it valuable for both research and clinical purposes.

 The figure below shows audio data from a reading sample in the open-source FluencyBank dataset, recorded from a participant, with color-coded ATAS-detected events.